the practical kitchen

 pouring coffee grounds into a french press

-Once you have the ground coffee in the French press, you'll want to add the water in two stages.
-This helps keep your French press filter clean, and prevents dry coffee grounds from spilling everywhere when you mix the water in.
+Once you have the ground coffee in the French press, you'll add the water in two stages.
+Trust me.
+Don't skip this step.

 stirring a french press filled about halfway with water and coffee grounds